Examples of Inference

 - presumption-(law) an inference of the truth of a fact from other facts proved or admitted or judicially noticed

 - abstract thought, logical thinking, reasoning-thinking that is coherent and logical

 IEP Goals and Strategies for Inference

-If your child lacks the skill to infer, or seems to be having trouble developing this skill, is should be noted as an area of need and put in the IEP.
+If your child lacks the skill to infer or seems to be having trouble developing this skill, it should be noted as an area of need and put in the IEP.
 Again, the skill to infer is often a skill that we take for granted, but it is a valuable and necessary life skill.

 Some of them, particularly 9 and 10, take a look.
 You can print them out and keep handy in your kitchen or family room for practice.
 They are lists of leading questions to ask your student/child.
 And that can be done anywhere.
 You should keep the questions handy for when you’re watching TV together.